MicrosoftDocs/visualstudio-docs/docs/debugger/dotnet-hot-reload.md

 ## Update running code with .NET Hot Reload

-1. Open a supported project based on a supported application type.
+1. Open a project based on a supported application type.
 For more information, see [Application support](#application-support).

 1. Make sure that **Enable native code debugging** is disabled in the debugger settings or the debug launch profile.